FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ```

 Now, we are able to control and run queries on the postgres database.
-Let’s check tables in `test` schema which was used by mongosh.
+Let's check tables in `test` schema which was used by mongosh.

 ```js
 List of relations